Coconut-Topped Oatmeal Cake Recipe

-- 1. In a small bowl, pour boiling water over oats; let stand for 5 minutes.
-In a large bowl, cream butter and sugars until light and fluffy.
+- 1. In a bowl, pour boiling water over oats; let stand for 5 minutes.
+In a large mixing bowl, cream butter and sugars.
 Add eggs, one at a time, beating well after each addition.
-Combine the flour, baking soda, cinnamon and salt; add to the creamed mixture alternately with the oat mixture, beating well after each addition.
+Combine the flour, baking soda, cinnamon and salt; add to the creamed mixture alternately with the oat mixture until combined.

 - 2. Transfer to a greased 13-in. x 9-in. baking pan.
 Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.

 - 3. Meanwhile, in a saucepan, bring the brown sugar, butter and milk to a boil over medium heat.
 Remove from the heat; stir in coconut, nuts and vanilla.
 Pour over warm cake.
 Cool completely.
 Yield: 12-16 servings.